Official names shooter who killed 3 at California festival

 Donna Carlson of Reno, Nevada, was helping a friend at a jewelry booth when “all of a sudden it was pop, pop, pop.
 And I said, ‘I sure hope that’s fireworks.'”
 She got on her hands and knees and hid behind a table until police told her it was safe to leave.

-“We express our deepest sadness and sorrow for the families who lost a precious loved one in the horrific shooting last night in Gilroy, California,” Trump said before an event at the White House.

-In a tweet, California Gov. Gavin Newsom called the bloodshed “nothing short of horrific” and said he was grateful for the police response.
+In a tweet, California Gov. Gavin Newsom called the bloodshed “nothing short of horrific” and expressed appreciation for the police response.
+President Donald Trump tweeted before authorities confirmed the gunman was dead and urged people to “be careful and safe!”

 Video posted to social media showed people running in terror as shots rang out.